bangsluke/bangsluke.github.io/README.md

 ### CSS

 #### CSS Best Coding Practice

 ##### CSS Variables
  - In CSS, a variable can be defined as "--accent-color-purple: #8F23FF" and then used later on by assigning a property the value of "var(--accent-color-purple, white)" where  the value after the common is in case the variable isn't available.
 ##### CSS Classes & Selectors
 - Remember that attributes started with .attribute are for classes, and attributes started with #attribute are for ids
 - "The difference is that CSS class applies a style to multiple elements.
 ID, on the other hand, applies a style to one unique element."
 Use classes wherever possible and try to avoid ids in the most case.
 For details on class vs ids see here: https://careerkarma.com/blog/css-class-vs-id-2/
 - If you separate CSS classes with commas, your rules are applied to all the class in the list.
 E.g. section, div { would mean apply all rules to section elements and div elements.
 - If you separate CSS classes with spaces, your rules are applied slightly different.
 E.g. section div { would mean you're apply the rules to all div elements that are structured under a section.
 - :root is a pseudo-class selector that matches the root element of the document, usually the html element.
 By creating your variables in :root, they will be available globally and can be accessed from any other selector in the style sheet.
 ##### CSS Comments
 - In CSS a comment is within the following characters: /* text */
 ##### Key CSS Notes
 - Design for Mobile size first!
 Then scale up.
 - Remember that for margins and padding, it goes (top, right, bottom and left).

+#### CSS Preprocessors

+##### SCSS
+- What is the difference between CSS and SCSS?: https://www.geeksforgeeks.org/what-is-the-difference-between-css-and-scss/
+- SCSS to CSS compiler: https://www.cssportal.com/scss-to-css/
+##### SASS
+- SASS - CSS with superpowers: https://sass-lang.com/
+##### LESS
+- Differences between SCSS and LESS: https://stackoverflow.com/questions/52003198/differences-between-scss-and-less

 ### HTML & CSS Code Examples
 - HTML Boilerplates: https://htmlboilerplates.com/